osbuild/guides/README.md

-# Guides for projects related to OSBuild
+# Guides for projects related to Image Builder

 Notes on the format:
  * The guides use simple markdown files, which are rendered using mdBook: https://github.com/rust-lang/mdBook/.